bullox/outliers/_pages/about.md

 We are all OUTLIERS.

-Those who are connecting us at this stage of our journey are:
+Those connecting us at this stage of our journey are:

 * [Anouk Spelt](https://twitter.com/anoukspelt)
 * [Clare Murphy](http://claremurphy.org)